Does Writing with Language Models Reduce Content Diversity?: Does writing with LLMs reduce the overall diversity?

 To measure the diversity of a collection of essays, we represent the corpus as a bag of information units (\eg \ngrams), and compute the number of unique information units divided by the total number of information units, such as the type-token ratio.
 Intuitively, if the essays all repeat each other (least diverse), the entire collection can be represented as a single essay (small ratio).

-Specifically, we consider two types of information units: \ngrams and key points.
-Computing the fraction of unique \ngrams is straightforward and it has been used in prior work to measure lexical diversity \citep{li2023contrastive,meister2023locally}.
+We consider two types of information units: \ngrams and key points.
+The fraction of unique \ngrams is a straightforward measure of lexical diversity \citep{li2023contrastive,meister2023locally}.
 For key point diversity, we first represent each essay as a set of key points (as described in \Cref{sec:data_levels}) and aggregate the key points from all essays.
 To compute the number of unique key points, we perform agglomerative clustering and consider all key points in one cluster to be equivalent.
-We use the implementation of agglomerative clustering from Scikit-learn \cite{scikit-learn} using the complete linkage criterion.\footnote{Complete linkage measures the distance between two clusters by the maximum distance between any pair of items from them. } We convert Rouge-L and BertScore to distance metrics for the clustering algorithm by subtracting the similarity score from $1$ (which ranges from $0$ to $1$).
+We use the implementation of agglomerative clustering from Scikit-learn \citep{scikit-learn} using the complete linkage criterion.\footnote{Complete linkage measures the distance between two clusters by the maximum distance between any pair of items from them. } We convert Rouge-L to a distance metric for the clustering algorithm by subtracting the similarity score from $1$ (which ranges from $0$ to $1$).